Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

-\paragraph{Discretizing the phase-space.} In a general and spatially three-dimensional kinetic PIC solver, each particle carries with it seven attributes: (1) its weight $w$, (2)-(4) the three spatial coordinates $\mathbf{x}$, and (5)-(7) the three velocity coordinates $\mathbf{v}$.
-The first step of the particle resampling process is to divide the six-dimensional phase space $\boldsymbol{\zeta}=(\mathbf{x},\mathbf{v})$ into bins and sort the particles into those bins.
-There are then a total of $N^p$ particles sorted into $N^b$ bins, with bin $i$ containing $N^p_i$ particles.
-Depending on the application, it may be convenient to use the spatial discretization of the grid solver to demarcate the bins.
-However, MPCR is designed to handle any cell geometry.
+\paragraph{Discretizing the phase-space.} The distribution function $f$ is a function in the six dimensional physical and velocity space $\bzeta=(\bx,\bv)$.
+The algorithm begins by discretizing this six-dimensional space into bins, with each bin defining a volume in the $\bzeta$ domain.
+Each of the $N^p$ particles is a sample of the distribution $f$, and so defines a point in the six-dimensional $\bzeta$ space, with a given weight.
+The particles are sorted into the bins according to their $\bzeta$ coordinate.
+The result is that the $N^p$ particles are distributed among $N^b$ bins, with bin $i$ containing $N^p_i$ particles.
+Depending on the application, it may be convenient to use the spatial discretization of the grid solver to define the bins.
+However, the MPCR can accommodate any bin geometry.